-Afterwards, Raven transports herself and her teammates back to Earth and ends up in front of Titans Tower.
+Afterwards, Rachel transports herself and her teammates back to Earth and ends up in front of Titans Tower.
 She tells her fellow Teen Titans that she’s leaving in order to keep Trigon off of her back.
-She also says that she has placed protective spells on them so that he can’t use them as bait.
-Just as Raven prepares to take her leave, Robin tells her that she now has super-powered friends who can help her take her father down once and for all.
+In addition, she’s placed protective spells on them so that he can’t use them as bait.
+Just as Raven prepares to take her leave, Robin tells her that she now has super-powered friends who can help in taking her father down once and for all.
 Just as his fellow Titans agree with him, a Boom Tube opens in front of them as the Justice League arrive.
-After quickly learning about Trigon, Batman says that they’re taking Raven with them.
+After quickly learning about Trigon, Batman says that they’re taking Rachel with them.

 Unfortunately, the remainder of the Justice League ends up getting possessed as the newly-seized Wonder Woman tells the Titans that Superman has brought the Infernal Shrine (an alter that was built by Satanists) back from the sand-riddened depths, with the possessed-Flash saying that Raven is the final piece.
 From there, the Teen Titans proceed to tangle with the corrupted Justice League in order to protect their comrade.
 Despite their efforts, they’re ultimately outmatched and viciously beaten up.